 This is a cheap remote control compatible with Sony Alpha Nex

-You can buy it from eBay for as low as about 2 dollars, and beside the trigger option it has the option – 2 seconds delay, which can be useful.
+You can for as low as about 2 dollars, and beside the trigger option it has the option – 2 seconds delay, which can be useful.

-This remote – Nikon compatible – is more complex and much more expensive, you can have one from eBay for about £50
+This remote – Nikon compatible – is more complex and much more expensive, you can for about £50

 According with your needs this one can do single shooting, continuous shooting, delay shooting, bulb shooting, interval shooting, timer shooting, schedule shooting and repeat shooting.